hbctraining/Training-modules/RShiny/lessons/04_uploading_downloading_data.md

 ### Downloading a plot

 Downloading a plot is similiar to downloading a table.
-It also uses the `downloadButton()` and `downloadHandler()` functions and the arguments are largely similiar.
+It also uses the `downloadButton()` and `downloadHandler()` functions and the arguments are largely similar.
 The syntax looks like:

 On the UI side:
 ```